 In the English-speaking world, this is most often referred to as a shandy - a drink comprised approximately of half-beer / half-lemonade.
 In Central Europe, this is known as Radler, which comes from a southern-German brand called Radlermass (ENG: Cyclist Litre) first produced in 1922.
 Preceding the market explosion of 0.0% alcohol beers in Poland, a radler was a way of assuring that you didn't blow over, especially if you're on a bicycle!
 Naturally, cold beers and ciders are more popular in the summer as opposed to vodka and other spirits, which are very effective at keeping you warm in the cold of winter.

-One-use Grill Sets in all the shops and Kiełbasa!
+8. Kiebasa and One-use Grill Sets in all the shops!

 To top-off the DIY aspects of summer outdoor activities, no picnic would be complete with a Zestaw Grillowy (ENG: Grill Set) and a pack of Kiełbaski (ENG: sausages).
 Of course, we could just make sandwiches beforehand, but dad says NO, I never eat cold sausages!
 These grill sets are, essentially, foil trays (much like you would find when you buy lasagne from the supermarket) plus a chicken-wire grill and coal stones inside.
 All you need is a cigarette lighter or matches...

-We see this uncanny summer fashion sense all over the world, but none do it quite like Poland.
-The motivation behind the socks and sandal fashion statement is unclear.
+We see this uncanny summer fashion statement all over the world, but none do it quite like Poland.
+The motivation behind wearing socks and sandals is unclear.
 Our theory is that Poles never quite got used to wearing sandals, therefore the socks are some sort of a compromise.
 For those hitting the Baltic Coast in the summer, socks are a great way of keeping sand off your feet.